Scott Hylands: Career in Canada

-In the early 1980s, Hylands returned to Canada.
-He got an opportunity to play a good guy, Detective Kevin "O.B."
-O'Brien on the television series Night Heat, a police drama, produced in Toronto; it aired on both Canadian (CTV) and American (CBS) TV, from 1985 to 1989.
-This was his first television starring role.
+In 1980, Hylands, while still living in California, was cast in Canada's Norfolk television production of Jack London's Tales of the Klondike in the one hour episode In A Far Country playing the lead opposite Robert Carradine and filmed in Canada (produced in Toronto; it aired in 1981 on CBC, Channel 4 [UK], and German, French and Italian television).
+This was the beginning of his Canadian career and he played leading roles at the Stratford Festival afterwards in 1981-1982 season and this occasioned his return to work and live in Canada.
+He was subsequently cast as Detective Kevin "O.B."
+O'Brien on the television series Night Heat, a police drama, produced in Toronto; it aired in both Canada on CTV and America on CBS from 1985 to 1989.
+This was his first recurring television starring role.

-After Night Heat was canceled, Hylands continued to live in Canada, settling in Salt Spring Island, British Columbia, where he lived for 25 years with his wife, Veronica, a nurse, and their two children.
+After Night Heat was canceled, Hylands continued to live in Canada, settling in Salt Spring Island, where he lived for 25 years with his wife, Veronica, a nurse, and their two children.
 They later relocated to Victoria.
 He worked in both American and Canadian productions.
-He appeared as Father Travis in the ABC-TV series V.
+He appeared as Father Travis in the ABC series V.

-He was seen on numerous other programs, including the 1992 TV movie To Catch a Killer, a 1995 episode of the hit cop drama NYPD Blue, and on four episodes of the remade version of The Outer Limits from 1996 to 2001.
+Hylands appeared on numerous other programs, including the 1992 television film To Catch a Killer, a 1995 episode of the police drama NYPD Blue, and on four episodes of the revival of The Outer Limits from 1996 to 2001.
 He also returned to the Canadian stage, playing leading roles in such productions as Waiting for Godot (2015), and The Tempest (1994), among others.
-He produced and directed a 2008 version of Waiting for Godot, and performed in a solo version of A Christmas Carol.
-In addition, he directed, as well as performed in, a 2006 production of Under Milk Wood that was staged in Victoria BC.
+He produced and directed a 2008 version of Waiting for Godot and performed in a solo version of A Christmas Carol.
+In addition, Hylands directed and performed in a 2006 production of Under Milk Wood that was staged in Victoria BC.

-In 2021, at age 78, he expressed no interest in retiring, and continued to be involved with theater until sidelined by health issues.
+In 2021, at age 78, Hylands expressed no interest in retiring and continued to be involved with theater until sidelined by health issues.

-Health
+Health and death

-In 2021, shortly before his daughter's wedding, the actor was diagnosed with acute myeloid leukemia.
-A GoFundMe account was set up by his wife to help pay for the well-regarded but expensive medication, Venclexta, needed for Hylands' chemotherapy treatment.
+In 2021, shortly after his daughter's wedding, Hylands was diagnosed with acute myeloid leukemia.
+A GoFundMe account was posted by his wife to help pay for the well-regarded but expensive medication, Venclexta, needed for Hylands' chemotherapy treatment.

+Hylands died from complications of acute myeloid leukemia after five years of remission, on 29 July 2026, at the age of 83.
+His death was publicly announced by his son.